 Sliding gates are linear, laterally opening gate systems for driveways, industrial sites, and security-sensitive areas.
 They combine wide clear openings with space-saving motion and are made from steel or aluminum profiles, guided on foundations with running and guiding elements.
 In planning, installation, refurbishment, and especially during deconstruction, sliding gates touch on central topics of concrete and steel construction.
 This creates interfaces to tools and methods provided by Darda GmbH for concrete demolition and special deconstruction, strip-out and cutting, and special operations.
+In lifecycle terms, sliding gates offer reliable traffic management where large clear widths and resilient structures are required while preserving drive lanes and usable apron space.

-Definition: What is meant by sliding gate
+Definition: What is meant by a sliding gate?

 A sliding gate is a gate system whose leaf moves laterally in parallel to the fence or hall line.
 A distinction is made between cantilever sliding gates, whose gate leaf “floats” on roller carriages over foundation anchors, and ground-guided systems that roll on a running rail.
 Typical components are the gate frame, infill, running gear (roller carriages or running rollers), guide post with upper guide rollers, end stop, drive unit with controller, and safety components such as a light barrier and safety edges.
 Load transfer is provided by concrete foundations that absorb the horizontal loads from the gate travel and carry them into the ground.